guptaanmol184/problem-solving/00-notes.md

 S: 2 pointers, insert_ptr and traverse_ptr
 If the current traverse_ptr value is different from it's previous, insert value in insert_ptr location and increment insert_ptr.
 T: O(n) | S: O(1)

+## 56 Merge Intervals
+Thursday (14/07)
+P: Given an array of intervals where intervals[i] = [start, end], merge all overlapping intervals, and return an array of the non-overlapping intervals that cover all the intervals in the input.
+- Find condition for merging two intervals. ie. a, b and c, d merge if c <= b
+S: Do this for all elements and make the biggest merges without sorting and update the array
+T: O(n^2) | S: O(n)

+S: Sort the input using the start elements as keys
+For each element check all the other elements and merge.
+T: O(n^2) | S: O(n)

+S: Sort the input using the start elements as keys
+For each consecutive element, merge it with the previous element if merge is possible else, add this as a new element in the output.
+This uses the face that we have sorted the array using the start elements and overlaps can only be consecutive elements.
+If, consecutive elements don't overlap, it's a new interval.
+T: O(nlogn) | S: O(n)